 - Cultivate their own unique leadership style

-My staff and I are happy to talk with you by phone or email about any questions you may have, but here are some of the questions I get asked most often about the curriculum.
+We are happy to talk with you by phone or email about any questions, but here are some of the questions I get asked most often about the curriculum.

-How do schools fit this into the day?
+How do schools fit Athena’s Path/Hero’s Pursuit into the school day?

 How do I purchase the curriculum?

 First, please review the Terms and Conditions for use.
 To purchase the curriculum, just click here to fill out our order form.
 We will then send you an invoice.
 When we receive payment and the signed contract, you will receive the curricula within ten business days.